Albania

 Institutional Capacity Building

-In April 2018, a comprehensive training on S3 with the focus on the Entrepreneurial Discovery Process (EDP) was organised in Ljubljana with the aim of exploring the major steps, challenges and expected outcomes of the process.
+In April 2018, a comprehensive training on S3 with the focus on the Entrepreneurial Discovery Process (EDP) was organised in Ljubljana with the aim of exploring the major steps, challenges, and expected outcomes of the process.

 In July 2018, a well-attended awareness-raising event funded by UNDP and co-organised by the JRC took place in the country’s capital, Tirana.
 S3 pillars and Framework’s steps were discussed, with a special focus on the mapping approach.
-A TAIEX workshop held in Brussels followed in November in order to delve deeper into the implementation and organization of S3 mapping process and EDP as well as the very crucial phase of monitoring.

 Analysis of Economic, Scientific and Innovative Potential